uhh-lt/dats/README.md

 This is the repository for the D-WISE Tool Suite (DWTS) - an outcome of the [D-WISE Project](https://www.dwise.uni-hamburg.de/)

+_Please also have a look at our [Wiki](https://github.com/uhh-lt/dwts/wiki) for more information and How-To's_

 ## Try it out!
 - test the online demo at [https://dwts.ltdemos.informatik.uni-hamburg.de/](https://dwts.ltdemos.informatik.uni-hamburg.de/)
 - host it on your own machine with `docker-compose`